 The Future of Java

-The future of Java is bright.
-But with so many planned changes, and a growing list of JDK distributions, it it can be hard to picture what this future may look like.
+What does the future of Java look like?
+In general, the future of Java is bright.
+With so many planned changes, and a growing list of JDK distributions, the future of Java is ever evolving.

 In this article, we give an overview of the language and platform improvements happening in OpenJDK, what the future looks like for Java technologies, and how the landscape may change with the arrival of new Java LTS versions.